ZantetsukenGT/samp-dyn-dialog-pages/README.md

 * ```nextbutton[]``` - The "Next" button string.
 (Optional)
 * ```backbutton[]``` - The "Back" button string.
 (Optional)

-If you want to clear the ```Items Cache```, you can always use ```DynDialog_Clear(playerid)```, it's optional because it's always cleared when the first item has been added after a paged dialog has been showed to the player.
+If you want to clear the ```Items Cache```, you can always use ```DynDialog_Clear(playerid)```, it's optional because it's always cleared when the first item has been added after a paged dialog has been shown to the player.

-To get the response of the Dialog, create a new callback by either forwarding or by hook
+To get the response of the Dialog, create a new callback by either forwarding or by hook:

 ```hook Name_Of_The_Dialog(playerid, response, additional_data, listitem, inputtext[])```
 * ```playerid``` - The player who responded to the Dialog.